ccoakley/dbcbet/README.md

 <li>compare returned values and resultant state with expected values and state</li>
 </ol>

-to two declarative tasks: define contracts and enumerate inputs of interest.
+to two <i>declarative tasks</i>: define contracts and enumerate inputs of interest.

 Performance experiments are presented.